The Dave Parry Fund

 My husband, David William Parry was born in Lancashire in 1948 and after early years in the RAF, went as a mature student to Sussex University and Linacre College, Oxford, where he rowed for the college, served as President of the Common Room and developed a keen interest in military history.
 This led to his job as a curator in the Imperial War Museum's photographic archive where he worked until his death.
 You may have seen him on TV – once talking to David Jason about the Battle of Britain, and once with Feargal Keane discussing (Dave's speciality) aerial photographic evidence of World War I battle sites.
 Fittingly, his last years were spent revealing the importance of a unique set of glass plate negatives of Air Ministry aerial reconnaissance photographs from the First World War, informally known as the 'Box Collection' and which the Imperial War Museum has renamed 'The Dave Parry Collection' in recognition of his work on this valuable resource.

 Although he loved his work, Dave's main passion was for music of all kinds and while he could talk knowledgeably on jazz, country, rock, early music, classical and more, his real love was traditional English music.
 He became a morris dancer with teams in Sussex and Oxfordshire and had a good voice, singing in various groups in folk clubs as well as with a number of choirs.
 However, his paramount skill was in playing the melodeon, at which he excelled.
 His playing wasn't flashy, but he had a fantastically rhythmic way of playing while also providing really inventive harmonic fills producing a sound which was absolutely central to that of Geckoes, the barn dance band he played with on the Oxfordshire dance hall circuit for 25 years.
-You can watch a video of the Geckoes here.
+Watch a video of the Geckoes..

 Whatever he did and wherever he went, Dave was welcomed.
 He had such a generous spirit and outgoing, cheerful personality.
 He was full of fun and humour, seeing the best in people and consequently bringing out the best in people.
 He always considered the comfort and concerns of others before his own.
 He was a GENTLEman, extraordinarily gifted and a joy to be with, always ready with his big happy smile, even in the last few weeks when he knew he was dying.
 He never complained about his misfortune in becoming ill and throughout his illness his only concern was any inconvenience he might be causing other people, especially me and others caring for him.
 His friends will know that this was typical of the man.